tytydraco/yessleep/out/The_One_from_School.md

 It then got close to my face.
 Closer than any of them had before.
 And it beeped again.

 I could hear footsteps coming from outside in the hallway.
 I only took my eyes off the Mimic for a second to look.
 But it was gone as my Mom threw open my door.
 I started crying before she could yell at me for not hearing that noise.
 "What?
-Did you want to die from getting burned up?"
+Did you want to die from getting burned up," she asked me.
+"Quit crying."

 &#x200B;